Rosemary Mashed Potatoes

 Yes, reheat them over low heat on the stovetop or in the microwave.
 Avoid stirring too much or they’ll become thick and gluey.

-Add a touch of heavy cream or a splash of milk to the rosemary garlic mashed potatoes as needed to help maintain their creaminess.
+I add a touch of heavy cream or a splash of milk to the mashed potatoes as needed to help them maintain their creaminess.

 A close up view of a serving bowl of mashed potatoes topped with butter.